How To Polish Aluminum Engine Parts

 Removing Chrome From Aluminum

-Six weeks later, the engine parts returned in raw metal form.
+Six weeks later, the parts arrived in raw metal form.
 I began working on the rocker box that had the heaviest corrosion first.

 Steps Before Polishing